PixelNoob/docker-openvpn/README.md

 * Initialize the `$OVPN_DATA` container that will hold the configuration files and certificates.
-The container will prompt for a passphrase to protect the private key used by the newly generated certificate authority.
+The container will prompt for a passphrase to protect the private key used by the newly generated certificate authority. (change DNS for your own or IP)

       docker volume create --name $OVPN_DATA
       docker run -v $OVPN_DATA:/etc/openvpn --rm kylemanna/openvpn ovpn_genconfig -u udp://VPN.SERVERNAME.COM